dario-greco/Forecasting/README.md

 This repository includes my submission to a graduate forecasting competition held at UW.
 The task involved developing forecasting models for five different real-world time series.
 Each scenario posed unique challenges in time series modelling and validation.

 Scenario 5 (Pollution Forecasting) was selected as a winning submission.
-I used dynamic harmonic regression to capture complex seasonal patterns, supported by diagnostics and visualizations.
+I used dynamic harmonic regression (mostly) to capture complex seasonal patterns.

 ---